Eoin Griffin: Return to Connacht

 It was announced in December 2015 that Griffin had agreed to rejoin Connacht on a two-year deal ahead of the 2016–17 season.
 He made his return debut in the opening game of the season against Glasgow Warriors.
 As in the previous year, Griffin missed much of the season due to injury.
 He made just seven appearances in his first season back with the team, all of them coming in the league.

 International representation

 On the back of his performances in both successful Connacht Schools Cup campaigns he was capped for Ireland Youths and the Ireland under-20s, with whom he won the 2009 Under-20 Six Nations.
 In the summer of 2013 Griffin was a member of the Emerging Ireland squad that participated in the 2013 IRB Tbilisi Cup held in Georgia.
 He played in three games, starting two of them.

-Personal life

-He is to marry local Galway influencer Ellen O Beirn in a summer wedding.